Yellow Line (CTA): The Skokie Swift

 The success of this project had attracted nationwide attention.
-On its first day of service, Skokie Swift carried nearly 4,000 passengers in a 16-hour period compared to approximately 1,600 passengers carried by the North Shore Line from the Dempster Terminal in a 12-hour period before the railroad terminated.
+On its first day of service, the Skokie Swift carried nearly 4,000 passengers in a 16-hour period compared to approximately 1,600 passengers carried by the North Shore Line from the Dempster Terminal in a 12-hour period before the railroad terminated.
 Ridership continued to increase and by the end of the first year, nearly 6,000 passengers were riding the new line each weekday.

 Because of the weekday success, Saturday service was inaugurated, with more than 2,000 riders.
 At the end of the two-year experimental period, 3.5 million people had used the new service and CTA authorized operation of the Skokie Swift as a permanent part of its rapid transit system.

 The success of the Skokie Swift route demonstrated that many motorists will forsake their cars when high-speed mass transit is provided and to a minor extent, gave birth to the first use of light rail before the term was ever coined.

-One of the distinctive features of the five-mile (8 km) line was that approximately half was equipped with third rail while the other half was equipped with catenary left over from the Chicago North Shore & Milwaukee Railroad.
-Trains switched non-stop from third rail to overhead and vice versa using distinctive pan trolleys designed by Skokie Swift Project Manager George Krambles.
+One of the distinctive features of the 5 mi line was that approximately half was equipped with third rail while the other half was equipped with catenary left over from the Chicago North Shore & Milwaukee Railroad.
+Trains switched from third rail to overhead, and vice versa, without stopping, using distinctive pan trolleys designed by Skokie Swift Project Manager George Krambles.